microsoft/BotBuilder-Samples/samples/java_springboot/54.teams-task-module/README.md

 ﻿# Teams Task Module

-Bot Framework Teams Task Module sample.
+Bot Framework v4 Teams Task Module sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
 It shows how to fetch a Task Module from a Hero Card button and receive input from an Adaptive Card in the Task Module.

+This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.

 ## Prerequisites

+- Java 1.8+
+- Install Maven
+- An account on Azure if you want to deploy to Azure.
 - Microsoft Teams is installed and you have an account
 - [ngrok](https://ngrok.com/) or equivalent tunnelling solution